Pets4HomesPets4Homes

 Grooming Frequency

 Regular brushing, ideally every day or at minimum several times a week, helps prevent mats and maintain the coat's silky quality.
-Baths every 6 to 8 weeks suit most dogs, more often for very active or outdoor dogs, ensuring skin's natural oils remain intact.
+Baths every 6 to 8 weeks suit most dogs, more often for very active or outdoor dogs, ensuring the skin's natural oils remain intact.

 Professional Grooming